 Place the cigarette between your lips, and raise the flame of the lighter to the tip while sucking on the filter.

 Slowly blow out the smoke you've sucked into your mouth, and extinguish the lighter.

 Take another puff on the cigarette, and hold the smoke in your mouth for a second before blowing it out without inhaling.
 Try to appear as relaxed as possible, as though smoking comes as second nature to you.

-- If you're asked by a director to smoke for a film or theatre role, ask if it's vital to the integrity of the story that your character smokes.
+You can buy electronic cigarettes that give off a slight vapour when you exhale.
+These contain nicotine but not the carcinogenic toxins of tobacco smoke.
+Fake cigarettes are available from prop stores and joke shops, but they do not release smoke or look particularly convincing at close quarters.
+If you're asked by a director to smoke for a film or theatre role, ask if it's vital to the integrity of the story that your character smokes.

-- Smoking has been linked to a range of terminal illnesses, pregnancy complications, skin ageing and cardiovascular problems.
+Smoking tobacco without inhaling can increase the risk of developing certain mouth cancers.
+Smoking has been linked to a range of terminal illnesses, pregnancy complications, skin ageing and cardiovascular problems.